Portuguese India: 18th century

+In 1783, following an attack on the Portuguese ship Santana, the Marathas handed over control of the territories of Dadrá and Nagar Áveli.
+The Portuguese then purchased Dadrá in 1785.
+By 1818, the Portuguese were the undisputed rulers of Nagar Áveli after the dissolution of the Maratha Confederacy.

+The Conspiracy of the Pintos, also known as the Pinto Revolt, was a rebellion against Portuguese rule in Goa in 1787.
+The leaders of the plot were three prominent priests from the village of Candolim in the concelho of Bardez.
+They belonged to the noble Roman Catholic Brahmin Pinto clan, hence the name of the rebellion.
+This was the first anti-colonial revolt in India and one of the first by Catholic subjects in all European colonies.

+19th century

-Military intelligence about the France's plan to occupy Goa caused the British Governor-general at Calcutta, Marquis of Wellesley to send troops, Goa was briefly a protectorate from 1799 to 1813.
+Military intelligence about France's plan to occupy Goa caused the British Governor-general at Calcutta, the Marquis of Wellesley to send troops.
+Goa was briefly a British Protectorate from 1799 to 1813.
 The Portuguese governor Francisco António da Veiga Cabral managed to retain control of civil institutions by formally appointing the British officer in charge of the occupation, Sir William Clarke, as commander of Portuguese troops in Goa under his authority.

-In 1843, the capital was shifted to Panjim (Nova Goa or New Goa), when it officially became the administrative seat of the Estado, replacing the city of Velha Goa (Old Goa), although the viceroys had taken residence there already since 1 Dec, 1759.
-In 1844, the Portuguese governor of India stopped administering the territories of Macao, Solor, and Timor.
+In 1843, the capital was moved to Panjim (Nova Goa or New Goa), when it officially became the administrative seat of the Estado, replacing the city of Velha Goa (Old Goa), although the viceroys had taken residence there already since 1 December 1759.
+In 1844, the Portuguese governor of India stopped administering the territories of Macão, Solór, and Timór.
 Only then was the territory of the State of India confined to the Indian subcontinent itself.